bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 }
 ```

+**BART: how hard would it be to make your script output the results in like sets instead of scrambled like above? e.g. StickWins s/b next StickWinPercentage, OR next to SwitchWins and RandomWins.
+It's hard to understand the results with them like it is.
+I looked at the code starting on line 359, and it IS in sets starting with games played, then the three wins, then the three win percentages.
+Not sure why the output isn't the same as the code...**

-If we want to suppress the data stream to stop it cluttering our terminal we can simply tell PowerShell to discard it by piping it to `Out-Null`.
+If we want to suppress the data stream to stop it cluttering our terminal, we can simply tell PowerShell to discard it by piping it to `Out-Null`.

 Before we see that in action, let's take a moment to explore the optional parameters the script provides: